Thursday, September 20, 2012

 Are You My Mother?

-Remi, our female Great Pyrenees LGD (livestock guardian dog), has recently stepped into a new role—nursemaid, bodyguard, and best friend to Babydoll, our goat kid with the broken leg. (click here if you've forgotten that little drama).
+Remi, our female Great Pyrenees LGD (livestock guardian dog), has recently taken on a new job title—nursemaid, bodyguard, and best friend to Babydoll, our goat kid who has a broken leg.

-Since Baby can’t go outside with the rest of the herd—wet cast, muddy fields, you get the picture—Remi started staying behind with her.
+Since Baby can’t go outside with the rest of the herd— the need to keep the cast dry amid muddy fields, and lingering puddles—Remi started staying behind too.
 Not because she had to.
 Because she wanted to.
-As the days passed, something lovely started to happen.
-Remi and Baby forged a real bond.
-I’ll often find Baby curled up in a cozy nest of Remi’s soft white fur, safe and sound and snoring softly.
+And somewhere along the way, the two of them became inseparable.
+I’ll often find Baby curled up in a cozy nest of Remi’s white fluff—safe, warm, and snoring like she’s a guest at a five-star hotel with a luxury bed.

-These Pyrs never cease to amaze me.
-Whether they're protecting eggs (see story here), keeping goat kids warm, or even treeing bears (yes, really), they’re always watchful, always ready, and always loyal.
+These Pyrs never fail to impress me.
+Whether they’re guarding eggs, babysitting goat kids, or treeing bears (yes, bears), they’re always watchful, always ready, and always loyal.

-Forget hired help.
-If I could put Remi on the payroll, she’d be Employee of the Month every month... but she’d probably try to eat the plaque.
+Honestly, it’s comforting knowing my farm runs on capable paws 24/7.
+Forget hired help—if I could put Remi on the payroll, she’d be Employee of the Month every single month. . . though she’d probably eat the plaque, the time clock, and most of HR before lunch.

 Please leave a comment below.
 I love hearing from you.